QuentinWach/gdsjam/server/README.md

 ## How it works

+The signaling server implements **room-based message routing** for y-webrtc:

+1. **Room Subscription**: Clients send `subscribe` messages with room names (topics)
+2. **Message Publishing**: Clients send `publish` messages to specific rooms
+3. **Targeted Broadcasting**: Server only forwards messages to clients in the same room
+4. **Automatic Cleanup**: Empty rooms are removed when all clients leave

-The signaling server broadcasts WebRTC signaling messages (SDP offers/answers, ICE candidates) to all connected peers.
-Each peer filters messages meant for them based on the WebRTC protocol.
+This ensures that WebRTC signaling messages (SDP offers/answers, ICE candidates) are only sent to peers in the same collaboration session, not to all connected clients.

 After peers establish a direct WebRTC connection, the signaling server is no longer needed for data transfer.
 If direct connection fails due to NAT/firewall, the TURN server relays the data.